yigitsever/gradecoin-site/content/block_docs.md

 weight = 10
 +++

+> Blocks commit proposed transactions into the ledger.
+> A transaction that do not appear on a valid block is not accepted by the network.

+Blocks in Gradecoin are proposed to commit [Transactions](@/transaction_docs.md) that were proposed previously to the system.
+`transaction_list` of the Block should be filled with valid transactions to be committed.
-A block that was proposed to commit Transactions in `transaction_list` to the ledger with a nonce that made `hash` valid; 6 zeroes at the left hand side of the hash (24 bytes).
+Blocks are valid when they are proposed with a `nonce` that produces a `hash` value with 6 zeroes (24 bits) at the left hand side.

 We are _mining_ using [blake2s](https://www.blake2.net/) algorithm, which produces 256 bit hashes.
 Hash/second is roughly {{ exp(num="20x10", exponent="3") }} on my machine, a new block can be mined in around 4-6 minutes.

+{% tidbit() %}
+We have seen blocks that came in within a minute during the testnet phase!
+{% end %}

 # Requests